fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 - [Binary Classification with the UCI Credit-card Default Dataset](https://github.com/fairlearn/fairlearn/blob/master/notebooks/Binary%20Classification%20with%20the%20UCI%20Credit-card%20Default%20Dataset.ipynb)
 - [Mitigating Disparities in Ranking from Binary Data](https://github.com/fairlearn/fairlearn/blob/master/notebooks/Mitigating%20Disparities%20in%20Ranking%20from%20Binary%20Data.ipynb)

+### Contributor Guide

+A lot of this is already captured through our CONTRIBUTING.md file.
+We want to ensure people know

+- ways to contribute
+    - It should be clear how people can reach out if they want to contribute to Fairlearn, and where they can find small items to get started.
+- the respository sturcture / organization of work
+- Fairlearn proposals
+- how to contribute code
+    - Moments
+    - ...
+- how to contribute notebooks
+    - style guide
+    - good workflow for editing (from `.ipynb` to `.py` etc.)
+    - ...

+[This](https://scikit-learn.org/dev/developers/contributing.html) is an example of how scikit-learn handles it through a contribution guide that is somewhat similar to ours that we currently have in the repo.

 ### Community

+Community is obviously related to the Contributor Guide, but it goes a little bit further.
+The community is made up of contributors and users, industry practitioners, researchers, and students.
 This page should provide basic information about how to reach out in order to ask questions, provide feedback, report bugs or request features.
-Similarly, it should be clear how people can reach out if they want to contribute to Fairlearn, and where they can find small items to get started.
-[This](https://scikit-learn.org/dev/developers/contributing.html) is an example of how scikit-learn handles it through a contribution guide that is somewhat similar to ours that we currently have in the repo.
+This should certainly include communication channels.

 We could also write up the history of the project, its roadmap, and how we envision governance to work.
 The code of conduct should certainly be mentioned as well.